The Six Core Emotions

 Response to being connected

-Response to an unexpected event
+Response to being startled by an unexpected event

-Response to protect something or someone
+Response to injustice or powerlessness to protect something or someone

-Response to something or someone offensive
+Response to avoid something or someone offensive

 When children are asked to identify their emotions to express what is bothering them, they usually find it fairly easy using an illustrated chart like this one.